Source: WE ARE GOLF

-Through April 30, visit the social media hub to continue following the action.
-Through May 31, be sure to use #NGD16 and tag @wearegolf on Facebook, Twitter and Instagram to support the golf industry.
+Visit the social media hub to continue following the action.
+Through May 31, be sure to use #NGD16 and tag @wearegolf on Twitter and Instagram to show your support for the golf industry.

 About WE ARE GOLF

-Established in 2010, WE ARE GOLF is an industry coalition that promotes the economic, charitable and environmental impact of golf, as well as the game’s health and wellness benefits of the game and the affordability and accessibility, to Members of Congress, the Executive Branch and regulatory agencies.
-The goal of WE ARE GOLF is to ensure laws and regulations that impact the golf industry are fair and appropriate to an industry that in 2016 generated $84.1 billion in economic impact annually, employs close to two million Americans and generates nearly $4 billion in charitable giving each year.
+WE ARE GOLF, created in 2010, is an industry coalition that communicates the economic, charitable and environmental impact of golf, as well the health and wellness benefits of the game and the affordability and accessibility of golf, to Members of Congress, the Executive Branch and regulatory agencies.
+The goal of WE ARE GOLF is to ensure that laws and regulations that impact the golf industry are fair and appropriate to an industry that generates nearly $70 billion in economic impact annually, employs close to two million Americans and generates nearly $4 billion in charitable giving each year.